- Factors Affecting Heat Loss

 |Corrugated cellulose (6 inches)||0.8||1.0|

 A cover of some sort is needed to prevent air flow through the pads during cold weather.
 These can be manually operated or automated.
 Float control easily controls water supply.
-It is desirable to use an algaecide in the circulating water to prevent algae growth on t 0087 he pads.
+It is desirable to use an algaecide in the circulating water to prevent algae 0093 growth on the pads.
 You must, therefore, prevent rain water from entering the evaporative cooling water, causing dilution of the chemical mixture.
-5F52
+4FB8

 Evaporative pads in an endome on the suction side of fans that discharge air into houses (pressure fans) have not worked well, primarily due to the distribution of the cooled air.
 The same is true of package unit evaporative coolers where poor air distribution is concerned.
 These units can handle air volumes of 2,000 to 20,000 CFM.
 The problem with them is the difficulty providing uniform cooled air distribution.
 The closer the units are spaced along the walls, the better the air distribution will be.
 Package coolers have been used in small houses, and in houses with good air distribution, with considerable success.
 The pressurized system forces air, which must displace air within the house, into the greenhouse.
 Vents must be provided for air circulation.